Ptorioo/Midterm-Project/README.md

 	Schedule schedule1(nI, nJ, nK, shiftType, demand), schedule2(nI, nJ, nK, shiftType, demand)

-	for i to nI
+	for i from 0 to nI
-		for j to nJ
+		for j from 0 to nJ
 			employee1.update(i, j, schedule1)

-    	for i to nI
+    	for i from 0 to nI
-		for j to nJ
+		for j from 0 to nJ
 			employee2.update(i, j, schedule2)

 	while(true){